answers

 Can I invite my non-member friends to classes?

-Yes, you can invite up to one other person to join you (e.g., a partner, a friend) at your location, whether or not they are a member.
-Friends at another location, however, will need to sign up before they can join in.
+Yes, you can invite up to one other person to join you (e.g., a friend, spouse/partner, roommate) at your location, and they themselves do not have to register.
+Friends at another location, however, will need to join in order to obtain their own Zoom link.

 How many wines do I have to buy?